CodeSignal/GitCourse/README.md

 ---

-## Exploring and Comparing
+## **Exploring and Comparing**

-### Viewing Logs and Diffs
+### **Viewing Logs and Diffs**

-Understand what has changed with these commands:
+Understand and analyze changes in your repository with these commands:

 - `git log --oneline`
   Display a compact commit history.

 - `git diff`
   Compare unstaged changes with the most recent commit.

 - `git diff [branch-name]`
   Compare your current branch with another branch.

 - `git diff commit1..commit2`
   Compare changes between two commits.

 - `git diff branch1..branch2`
   Compare the differences between two branches.

+- `git diff --staged`
+  Show differences between staged changes and the last commit.

+- `git diff --cached`
+  Show differences between staged changes and the last commit (same as `--staged`).

 - `git show [commit-hash]`
   Show the details of a specific commit.

+- `git reflog`
+  Show a log of all reference updates (e.g., branch checkouts, commits, resets, and rebases).

+### **Working with Tags**

+Use tags to mark important commits:

+- `git tag [tag-name]`
+  Create a lightweight tag for the current commit.

+- `git tag -l`
+  List all tags in the repository.

+- `git tag -a [tag-name] -m "[message]"`
+  Create an annotated tag with a message for the current commit.

+- `git tag -d [tag-name]`
+  Delete a tag locally.

 ---